Does this match your preferences? Make a selection.

 Integrated EHS management system

-In the meantime, the EHS standard for material compliance has also been added.
-These group-wide standards supplement national laws and regulations where it is important to SCHOTT to uniformly regulate relevant compliance topics and define a worldwide minimum standard.
+Our EHS standards complement national laws and regulations where SCHOTT addresses relevant compliance topics consistently across the Group and define a Group-wide minimum standard.

 Other key areas of responsibility